Dates: Tuesdays, July 7 – August 25, 2020

 2. Konrad Mierendorff (University College London): “Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion”

-2. Ron Siegel (Pennsylvania State University): “Pareto Improving Segmentation of Multi-Product Market”
+2. Ron Siegel (Pennsylvania State University): “Designing and Selling Hard Information” [Video]

-The seminar series is co-organized by Andy Zapechelnyuk (University of St Andrews) and Teddy Kim (Emory University), and held in conjunction with the special Economic Theory Issue on Communication and Persuasion, edited by Andy Zapechelnyuk and Teddy Kim.
+The seminar series is co-organized by Teddy Kim (Emory University) and Andy Zapechelnyuk (University of St Andrews), and held in conjunction with the special Economic Theory Issue on Communication and Persuasion, edited by Teddy Kim and Andy Zapechelnyuk.

 This seminar series is sponsored by Economic and Social Research Council (ESRC)